rudavko/GoogleDriveBackup/README.md

 ## What it does:
 Uploads files to Google Drive for backup

+## Getting started
+1. Download the code from GitHub
+2. Download your credentials from (https://console.cloud.google.com/apis/credentials)[https://console.cloud.google.com/apis/credentials] and put them into `credentials.json` file
+3. Add some folder paths in the `config.js` (relative or absolute)
+4. `npm install` in the downloaded folder
+5. `node app.js`
+6. Authenticate with your Google account via the instaructinons in the command promt
+7. Sitback, relax and wathc as the script uploads the files into the cloud

 ### Features
 * scans folders for files and uploads the files (no hierarchy yet)
 * can delete the files after succesfull upload